 In an effort to assist majors in planning their schedules, the Department offers certain high-demand courses on a regular schedule.
 While the Department cannot guarantee that the schedule below will always be followed, it will do everything possible to follow it.

-At least two other 3000-level philosophy courses – Fall and Spring Semesters
+At least four other 3000-level philosophy courses: Fall and Spring Semesters

-At least one 4000-level history course – Fall and Spring Semesters
+At least one 4000-level history of philosophy course: Fall and Spring Semesters

 Undergraduate Courses FAQs

 Click on the title of the class and read the course description.
 Make sure you have satisfied the prerequisite requirements for the course you are trying to register for.
 If you have not satisfied the prerequisite requirement, consider registering for the pre-req course(s) instead.
 If you have satisfied the pre-reqs, but still receive the error, email the Undergraduate Director to ask for registration assistance.
 Include your panther id number, the CRN that you want to register for, course number, and the semester that you are trying to register for.

 Usually, the XL capacity seats have been designated to another population of students in a cross-listed course in another program or department and are not available to anyone who asks.
 Check the other sections for space.
 The Philosophy department checks the capacity in the courses with available XL seats and may release those seats to the sections in demand, if possible.